 Four Stages of Team Development Process

 - Storming stage they seek direction and guidance

 - Norming stage they seek agreement

 Patterns of Teams in Each Stage

-In the forming stage it’s common for roles and responsibilities to be unclear and for teams to ignore process & procedures.
-You’ll find that scope and parameter setting is loosely attempted and discussions are vague and frustrating.
-In the forming stage, there is high dependence on leadership for guidance.
-That means you’ll be critical to the development of your team during this stage.
+In the forming stage, it’s common for roles and responsibilities to be unclear and for teams to ignore processes & procedures.
+You'll find that scope and parameter setting is loosely attempted and discussions are vague and frustrating.
+In the forming stage, there is a high dependence on leadership for guidance.
+That means you'll be critical to the development of your team during this stage.

 When teams enter the storming stages they often attempt to skip the research and jump quickly to solutions.
-They may show signs of impatience for other team members regarding lack of progress.
-Arguments about decisions and actions of the team will be observable as team member’s angle for position.
+They may show signs of impatience with other team members regarding a lack of progress.
+Arguments about decisions and actions of the team will be observable as team members’ angle for position.
 Team subgroups or clicks may form and power struggles will also be evident

 After the team evolves through the storming stage they begin to find agreement and consensus.
 Roles and responsibilities are more accepted and team member engagement increases.
 Social relationships begin to develop and the leader becomes more enabling while increasingly sharing authority.

 Now the magic begins, the team is directionally aware and agrees on objectives.
 Autonomy is now characteristic of the team.
 Disagreements are resolved within the team and above-average expectations of performance have been established in high-performing teams.